Rev. Dr. Gerhard H. Bode

-Dr. Gerhard Bode is dean of advanced studies and associate professor of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Gerhard Bode is chairman of the Department of Historical Theology and associate professor of Historical Theology at Concordia Seminary, St. Louis.

 Bode has been a faculty member since 2005.
 He also serves as Seminary archivist.

 His areas of interest and expertise include the Reformation and the history of Lutheranism.

 He earned a Doctor of Philosophy (Ph.D.), Master of Sacred Theology (S.T.M.) and Master of Divinity (M.Div.) from Concordia Seminary (2005, 1999, 1995).
 He received Master of Arts (M.A.) from Washington University in St. Louis (1998) and a Bachelor of Arts (B.A.) from the University of Minnesota (1990).